 Homemade cold-process soap is gentle on my skin and doesn't dry me out like many commercially made alternatives.
 And, if you decide to get into soap-making, you'll find you can make a batch for a fraction of the price of what's for sale at Whole Foods or other stores selling natural body products.

-If you haven't ever made a batch of cold-process soap before, make sure to read this tutorial over at Offbeat + Inspired.
+If you haven't ever made a batch of cold-process soap before, make sure to read this tutorial.
 You'll find everything you need to know, and it may even bring you back to your high school chemistry days (although if you were like me and wasn't a huge fan of chemistry class, don't let that scare you away!).
 Happy soap-making!

 Lemon-Basil Shea Butter Soap